propet/nvim/README.md

   * deoplete-jedi
   * deoplete-clang
 * vim-gutentags (generate tags file automatically in a project (git, hg, .. project))
 * vimtex (vim continuous compilation, while editin in vim).
 In ubuntu, required to install aditional libs: *liwsynctex-dev* and *libgtk-3-dev*.
-Initiate compiling with *\ll*.
+Initiate compiling with *\ll* and view the produced pdf with *\lv*.
 The rest of shorcuts are available in <a>https://github.com/lervag/vimtex/wiki/usage</a>.
 Install **zathura** as the pdf viewer, which has vim-like navigation.
 * ultisnips (snippets for faster coding).
 Directory with snippets: *snippets_ulti*.
 Mapped *:UltiSnipsEdit*, to *<C-^>*
 * slime (run python code from editor to ipython terminal using screen)
 * tpope/vim-commentary (comment lines with *gc*, and *gcc*)